 Common white vinegar offers a number of solutions for stains in the laundry room.
 Here are some handy recipes to keep on hand for fighting specific stain problems.

 Collar rings: Make a solution of 1/4 cup salt, 1 cup vinegar, and 3 quarts warm water.
 Soak the stained garment for an hour.

 Cough syrup: Use a solution of 1 quart warm water, 1/2 teaspoon liquid dishwashing detergent, and 1 tablespoon white vinegar.
 Soak the stain for 15-30 minutes, then rinse and launder as usual.

-Salt stains: Mix one part vinegar with three parts water, and wipe salt stains off shoes and leather garments with a cloth dipped in the solution.
+Salt stains: Mix 1 part vinegar with 3 parts water and dip cloth into the solution for wiping salt stains off shoes and leather garments.

 Urine stains on mattresses: Sponge the area with a mixture of water and detergent.
 Rinse with a mixture of vinegar and water; let dry.
-If odor remains, sprinkle with baking soda and let stand for 24 hours.
-After the mattress is dry, vacuum to remove the baking soda.
+If an odor remains, sprinkle the area with baking soda and let stand for 24 hours.
+After the mattress is dry, vacuum away the baking soda.